amckinney/terraform-provider-vellum/CONTRIBUTING.md

 ### Adding an override

-Suppose that we need to edit the property used to retrieve a data source.
+Suppose that we want to edit the property used to retrieve a data source.
 By default, the terraform provider will use the resource's primary key to retrieve the data source, but the data source might support multiple ways to be resolved, such as by their unique ID or name.